-We hypothesized that lung function, as measured by FEV1 and FVC, may be associated with pulmonary and nonpulmonary morbidities and impaired HRQoL, and could be predictive of long-term mortality risk in middle-aged smokers.
-As such, we leveraged a subpopulation of participants aged 40-60 years (the youngest age group of smokers commonly having spirometry results) from the Lovelace Smokers' Cohort (LSC), a unique longitudinal cohort of current or former smokers from a broad community setting.
-In this cohort, we evaluated long-term outcomes in middle-aged current or former smokers with low versus high lung function (HLF), as indexed by the FEV1%pred.
+We hypothesised that lung function, as measured by FEV1 and FVC, may be associated with pulmonary and non-pulmonary morbidities and impaired HRQoL, and could be predictive of long-term mortality risk in middle aged smokers.
+As such, we leveraged a sub-population of participants aged 40-60 years (the youngest age group of smokers commonly having spirometry results) from the Lovelace Smokers' Cohort (LSC), a unique longitudinal cohort of current or former smokers from a broad community setting.
+In this cohort, we evaluated long-term outcomes in middle aged current or former smokers with low versus high lung function, as indexed by the FEV1%p.